 Are Halloween Laws even necessary?

-There has been a lack of real Halloween danger stories in the media over the years.
-In fact, the biggest Halloween
+There has been a lack of REAL Halloween danger stories in the media over the years.
+(There have been plenty of

-Recent University of Colorado graduate Eric Rasmussen, 23, is among the 12 runners ticketed Halloween
+University of Colorado graduate Eric Rasmussen, 23, is among the 12 runners ticketed Halloween night for indecent

 The runners, known as the "Pumpkin 12" (the dirty pumpkin dozen?) were allowed to plea to lesser charges to avoid

 registration as sex offenders .
 Wow, our children are so much safer now that we stopped those dangerous pumpkin